Overview of NDARC’s higher degree research (HDR) program

 NDARC is offering scholarships to students who wish to undertake higher degree research on drug and alcohol related projects that align with NDARC’s core workplan areas:

 - Indigenous health

 A number of NDARC projects are currently seeking HDR candidates.
 Please visit HDR scholarship projects for more information.
 Alternatively, you could contact a potential supervisor at NDARC whose interests align with yours.
 Visit find a supervisor for a list of staff and their interests or to discuss your own ideas or those of the potential supervisor.

 The scholarship amount awarded to full-time HDR students is $30,000 per annum, tax exempt.
-PhD scholarship duration is three years (with the option of a six month extension depending on progress).
-MRes and MPhil scholarship duration is two years.
+PhD scholarship duration is 3 years (with the option of a 6-month extension depending on progress).
+MRes and MPhil scholarship duration is 2 years.
 In addition, up to $10,000 may be available for professional development activities and up to $5,000 for other associated research costs across the period of candidature (subject to the availability of funds at the time of application).
 The scholarship, professional development and research support costs will be adjusted on a pro-rata basis for part-time and Masters candidates.
-There is opportunity for additional paid employment.

 Information about eligibility is provided in the NDARC Conditions of HDR Award document.
 Briefly, to be eligible for the scholarship, applicants must: